UofT-DSI/sql/README.md

 ## Acknowledgements

 Slides were originally developed by [Faria Khandaker](https://fariak.ca) and [Paul Hodgetts](https://hodgettsp.com) under the supervision of [Rohan Alexander](https://rohanalexander.com).
 Great suggestions were made by [A](https://github.com/amfz) as always.
-Slides have been modified by me for 2023.
+Slides have been modified by [Thomas](https://github.com/mrpotatocode) for 2023.